-View Trap: The view trap function receives trap events from the Web-Smart Switch
+View Trap: The view trap function receives trap events from the Web-Smart Switch.

-There is a light indicator following the "View Trap" button.
+There is a light indicator to the left of the "View Trap" button.
 A green light indicates that the monitor has not received any new traps, while a red light indicates that there are new traps received by the monitor available to view.
 (Figure 8)